A Travel Price Comparison for Families, Couples, and Backpackers Tokyo vs. Florence for Attractions, Food, Nightlife, and Families

 Tokyo is a big city with plenty to do.
 With so much to do, one day is probably not enough time to see everything.
 It will give you the chance to have new experiences.

-In Florence, many people enjoy the shopping and museums that this iconic destination offers.
+In Florence, many people enjoy the shopping and museums that this alluring destination offers.
 Make sure you visit the old town while you're here.
 This city offers a variety of activities to choose from.
 Since there is so much to do in the area, one day is probably not enough for all of it.

 A weekend in Tokyo or Florence?